 The few surviving members of the Cult of the Darkholders pursue their undead creations to the Thurian Continent, taking the Darkhold with them.
 Over the next several millennia, the parchment passes through countless hands.

 Advancing civilization and technological innovations greatly improve the lives of most Atlanteans.
 They achieve wonders of science and technology that have yet to be paralleled by modern humans.
-Over the next 500 years, Atlantis develops into a sophisticated empire.
+Over the following centuries, Atlantis develops into a sophisticated empire.

 Several small tribes of nomadic Atlanteans sail to Antarctica.
 Discovering the Nuwali technology used to sustain the Savage Land, they make considerable improvements to the machinery and extend the area which it controls.
 Using other Nuwali technology they find, the Atlanteans also create wonderful devices used for entertainment.
 The Atlanteans name the new territory Pangea.
 Word of the new land spreads back to Atlantis and Valusia, and Pangea quickly becomes a recreational area for both cultures.
 The new settlers also import to Pangea many of the different breeds of animals in both Atlantis and the adjoining Savage Land.